 Desensitising dogs to teeth cleaning

 It's understandable that your dog may be unnerved by the teeth cleaning process.
-But Dr Li has a few recommendations to desensitise them.
+Here are a few tips to help desensitise them:

 If your pup is particularly anxious and the process is causing too much stress than it should, don’t force it too hard.
 The pressure is not worth it, and you can always resort to daily dental treats and water additives, along with your regular professional dental cleans.
 Just remember, dental treats and water additives won’t be as effective as actual brushing, even though your pup would appreciate it.